MoazAlaa7/MoazAlaa7/README.md

 ### 👤 About me

 - 🎓 Undergraduate student pursuing Bachelor's degree in Computer Science.
-- 👨‍💻 Tech Enthusiast, I'm always eager to learn new technologies, and understand how things work under the hood.
+- 👨‍💻 Tech Enthusiast, I like to understand how things work under the hood 🤔.
 - 🌐 I’m currently studying Web development.

 ## 🤝 Contacts